galaxyeagle/galaxyeagle.github.io/_posts/2020-06-26-Creating-Static-Website.md

 ---
 layout : post
-title : Create a website using Jekyll & Github
+title : Create a static website using Jekyll & Github
 ---

 Delivering content/service to an audience (with/out their feedback) is the prime object of any website.
 Your website files need to be present in some web server (even your PC can be a server !), and these files need to be hosted on a cloud platform which is connected to the Internet (eg. Github pages, AWS, etc) - and bingo !
 Your website will go live on the Internet.